-Biological assets comprise eucalyptus trees in plantation forest and synthetic logs.
-Eucalyptus trees are separated from land on which these assets are located.
+Biological assets comprise eucalyptus trees, Moso bamboos in plantation forests and synthetic logs.
+Eucalyptus trees and Moso bamboos are separated from land on which these assets are located.
 Due to the uniqueness of the synthetic logs and as an active market does not exist for these synthetic logs, these have been stated at cost less accumulated amortisation and accumulated impairment losses.
 As the useful life of synthetic logs is less than one year, they are classified as current asset.
 Movements of the total value were as follows:

-Group

-30.6.2012 30.6.2011

-Current RMB'000 RMB'000

-Synthetic logs

-Cost

-Balance as at the beginning of the financial year/period 100 84,054

-Additions 187,122 5,270

-Utilisation (187,122) (89,224)

-Balance as at the end of the financial year/period 100 100

-Accumulated amortisation

-Balance as at the beginning of the financial year/period 29,419

-Amortisation for the financial year/period 187,122 59,805

-Utilisation (187,122) (89,224)

-Balance as at the end of the financial year/period

-Carrying amount

-Balance as at the end of the financial year/period 100 100

-Non-current

-Eucalyptus trees in plantation forest

-Fair value

-Balance as at the beginning of the financial year/period 122,950 117,930

-Additions 94,212

-(Loss)/Gain from changes in fair value (28,240) 5,020

-Balance as at the end of the financial year/period 188,922 122,950
+Group 2013 RMB'000 2012 RMB'000 Current Synthetic logs Cost Balance as at the beginning of the financial year Additions Utilisation Balance as at the end of the financial year 100 266,632 (234,546) 32,186 100 187,122 (187,122) 100 Accumulated amortisation Balance as at the beginning of the financial year Amortisation for the financial year Utilisation Balance as at the end of the financial year 234,546 (234,546) Carrying amount Balance as at the end of the financial year 32,186 100 Non-current Eucalyptus trees in plantation forest Fair value Balance as at the beginning of the financial year Additions 188,922 - 122,950 94,212 Utilisation Loss from changes in fair value Balance as at the end of the financial year (24,452) (10,475) 153,995 (28,240) 188,922 Moso bamboos Fair value Balance as at the beginning of the financial year Gain from changes in fair value Balance as at the end of the financial year Carrying amount Balance as at the end of the financial year 166,866 188,922